iiasa/message_ix/toolbox/add_year/README.md

 ## Usage:
 This script can be used either:
-A) By running directly from the command line, example:
+- By running directly from the command line, example:
     ```
     python f_addNewYear.py --model_ref "MESSAGE_Model" --scen_ref "baseline" --years_new "[2015,2025,2035,2045]"
     ```

 For the full list of input arguments see the explanation in the code.
-B) By calling the class "addNewYear" from another python script.
+- By calling the class "addNewYear" from another python script.